aaronlifton/async-eventmachine-upload/README.markdown

 3. ruby -rubygems app.rb
 4. Profit ([http://0.0.0.0:4567](http://0.0.0.0:4567))

 View online: [http://blazing-stream-898.heroku.com](http://blazing-stream-898.heroku.com/) (Note: because it's hosted on heroku, the file is only uploaded to a temporary folder, so you can view the progress of the upload, but you can't actually view the file uploaded.
+Because the file usually no longer exists when the upload is finished, you will unfortunately see the message "You uploaded null to null".